louieyip/louieyip.github.io/content/about/index.md

 {{< figure src="/images/PXL_20241112_120400209.PORTRAIT.jpg" title="Picture of me at the Francis Crick Institute!" width="600" >}}

+### My Project

+I'm currently working on a project with the [Nityananda Lab of Newcastle University](https://viveknityananda.com/), looking into how bumblebees make use of active vision to recognise and discriminate different visual stimuli.
+In short, I'm training bumblebees to perform pattern discrimination tasks, and then I'm analysing the bees' flight movements as they complete the task.

 ### My Background

 My academic journey began at Imperial College London, where I got a Bachelor's in Biology and Master's in Bioinformatics.
-After that, I was a research assistant at the Francis Crick Institute, where I worked with a neurophysiology lab to investigate multisensory coding in mice brains!
+After that, I was a research assistant at the Francis Crick Institute, where I worked with a neuroscience lab to investigate multisensory coding of audio and visual information in mice.

-Of all the skills I learned as a biologist, I am most experienced in the field of **Computational Neuroscience**, using machine learning methods to study the information encoded in neural signals.

 ### Interests & Hobbies